 Trek: 6–7 hrs | Meals: B, L, D | Stay: Lukla

 The final trekking day retraces the approach from Namche through Phakding and the Dudh Koshi valley back to Lukla.
-The trail feels familiar — the same bridges, the same forests — but walking it on the final day carries a completely different quality.
-Furthermore, Lukla in the evening before the flight is a celebration town — every teahouse has groups comparing notes, sharing photographs, and tipping guides and porters over dinner.
-Consequently, keep cash accessible specifically for tonight: USD notes for guide and porter tips, NPR for the final dinner and any last purchases.
+The trail feels familiar — same bridges, same forests — but walking it on the last day has a completely different feel.
+Lukla the evening before your flight is a celebration town: every teahouse has groups comparing notes, sharing photos, and tipping guides and porters over dinner.
+Keep cash accessible specifically for tonight — USD notes for guide and porter tips, NPR for the final dinner and any last purchases.

 Day 12 — Fly Lukla to Kathmandu